 A variety of studies have proven that music helps make repetitive tasks easier.
 And while the beat might help you get into what you’re doing there’s more to it.
 Music can also improve your mood, and being happy increases efficiency and productivity.

-When you listen to music on headphones it blocks out distracting noises—an increasing necessity as teams move to open environments with sideline conversations, sales calls and ad hoc meetings taking place all around you.
-How does a person concentrate in such a racket?
+When you listen to music on headphones it blocks out distracting noises—an increasing necessity as teams move to open environments with sideline conversations, sales calls, and ad hoc meetings taking place all around you.
+How does a person concentrate in the middle of such a racket?
 Headphones can also block out interruptions.
-Co-workers aren’t as likely to approach you if they see you tuning out and leaning in to your screen with intention.
+Co-workers aren’t as likely to approach you if they see you tuning out and leaning into your screen with intention.

 More modern day workers have their attention stretched to the max.
 A wandering mind isn’t known to be the most productive one—and music can bring you back into the present.
 This is good news to the task in front of you that is waiting patiently to be attended to.